Mioh/Gesty/README.md

-This is was a hackaton project for Hack Pompey 21 November 2015.
+This is was a hackaton project for Hack Pompey 21 November 2015. <br />
-The hackaton was all about wearable technology. http://hackpompey.co.uk/
+The hackaton was all about wearable technology. <br />
+http://hackpompey.co.uk/

 # Gesty